 - The academic progression level of the graduate student

 - The academic department for which the student is employed or the academic department that closely aligns to a non-academic department for which the student is employed.

 Upon the initial hire of a graduate student, the entry level salary will generally be at the minimum rate based on the qualifications outlined below.
 However, a College, School or Division may elect to hire individuals above the entry level salary based on internally developed criteria.
 Hire above entry does not require approval by the Office of the Provost and Vice President for Academic Affairs.
+Hires at or above midpoint require the submission of a justification statement explaining why the higher rate is being requested.
 All salaries must be funded by the college, school, or division.

 Graduate students may receive annual pay increases if warranted and recommended by the department head or the department chair and dean if financial resources are available.
-However, under no circumstances should a graduate student exceed the maximum salary at the level in which they are situated with the exception of those grandfathered when the plan was initially implemented.
+However, under no circumstances should a graduate student exceed the maximum salary at the level in which they are situated.

 The primary purpose of the multi-level pay schedule is to encourage timely progression to graduation.